‘General Hospital’ Spoilers: Sonny And Carly Chaos Escalates, Ava Faces Lucy

 GH teasers do indicate that Julian will be popping up this week, but it will seemingly be as a vision, dream, or hallucination of sorts, perhaps as Alexis tries to cope with her drinking issues in the wake of her guilt.
 Is Julian really gone for good?
 Nobody knows for absolute certain yet, but there have been hints that he’ll be back alive and well at some point soon.

 GH teasers reveal that there’s more drama ahead between Anna and Valentin, as she’ll be stunned by something he alleges.
-Valentin apparently will offer up some answers after playing games with Anna for months and it will be interesting to see if the full truth about their past finally emerges.
-In addition, teasers share that Tracy will get some shocking news and connect with someone as a partner and the sparks will be flying again soon between Curtis and Jordan.
+Valentin apparently will offer up some answers after playing games with Anna for months, and it will be interesting to see if the full truth about their past finally emerges.
+Also, teasers share that Tracy will get some shocking news and connect with someone as a partner and the sparks will be flying again soon between Curtis and Jordan.

 Maxie and Nathan recently tied the knot at last, but there may be trouble ahead.
 General Hospital spoilers reveal that Kirsten Storms is taking another leave of absence, and the word is that the role of Maxie will not be recast while she’s gone.
 GH teasers note that Nathan will face some concerns in the episodes ahead, and everybody will have to wait and see if this connects to Maxie’s upcoming time away.

 Viewers will get more of Ned and Olivia as he tries to sort through where things stand in their relationship and GH teasers indicate that Sam will be starting a new investigation.
 Will this be into Julian’s apparent death, since General Hospital spoilers suggest that she will have a hunch that her father is still alive?
-Elizabeth and Kiki will spend some time connecting and Jason will make some moves to keep his family safe.
+Elizabeth and Kiki will spend some time connecting, and Jason will make some moves to keep his family safe.

 What is the truth about Valentin’s past with Anna and what kind of deal does Ava have to make to keep Lucy quiet?
 Will Sonny and Carly manage to figure out that Nelle has been lying about sleeping with him and what will Jason, Elizabeth, and Franco ultimately learn about Jake’s years with Helena?
 General Hospital spoilers note that the week of March 27 is filled with action and fans will not want to miss where things head next.